AxonIQ/reference-guide/part-ii-domain-logic/deadlines.md

 String deadlineId = deadlineManager.schedule(Duration.ofMillis(500), "myDeadline");
 ```

-As a result we receive a `deadlineId` which can be used to cancel the deadline:
+As a result we receive a `deadlineId` which can be used to cancel the deadline.
+Cancelling a deadline could come in handy when certain event means that the previously scheduled deadline is obsolete (e.g. there is a deadline for paying the invoice, but the client payed the amount which means that the deadline is obsolete and can be canceled).

 ```java
 deadlineManager.cancelSchedule("myDeadline", deadlineId);